 They are also here to explore spiritual issues with you if you choose, and if you would like them to pray with you or for you, just ask.
 They will not try to convert you to their faith; they will respect what you believe.
 They are here for everyone, no matter what your spiritual beliefs or background.

-Our team of volunteer chaplains, led by our Lead Chaplain Lucy McGrath, help the young people who live in our housing projects to feel heard, valued and accepted and to glimpse something of God’s love.
+Our team of volunteer chaplains, led by our Lead Chaplain Lucy McGrath, together with our North Sussex Chaplain Sue Anson, help the young people who live in our housing projects to feel heard, valued and accepted and to glimpse something of God’s love.
 They support the young people to feel part of the wider community and to belong.

 The Chaplains work in teams and spend time with the residents in their projects, cooking with them, chatting, playing board games, and generally just being there for them.

-We currently have chaplaincies running in Brighton & Hove, Horsham and Worthing, with services in Guildford starting in 2017.
+We currently have chaplaincies running in Brighton & Hove, Horsham and Worthing, with services in Crawley and Guildford starting in the near future.
 We also have two volunteer chaplains who support our staff.

 To find out more about becoming a Chaplain or supporting the Chaplain Services at YMCA DownsLink Group click here.